Jean-Baptiste-Lasselle/kytes/README.md

 À chaque fois qu'une demande de provisionning d'une infrastructure sera émise par un composant Kytes, c'est  `kytes-iaas` qui répondra à la demande.
 Ce sera par exemple le cas, lorsqu'une cible de déploiement sera conçue et construite pour une ligne de porduction

+## kytes-iaas-manager

+`kytes-iaas-manager` is responsible for setting up (provisioning ) the `kytes-iaas-provider` based on configuration.
+`kytes-iaas-manager` is responsible for operating the `kytes-iaas-provider` based on configuration:
+* managing all `kytes-iaas-provider` lifecycle :
+ * updates,
+ * upgrades,
+ * security,
+ * DRP (with automatic backups scheduling, and automatic restore procedures),
+ * managing users (CRUD opeartions on users)

+All in all, `kytes-iaas-manager` does infrastructure management, Kytes' own infrastructure management
+## kytes-iaas-provider

+Kytes acts with one IAAS provider.
+That provider may use hybrid cloud behind the scene, but it's still a one unique IAAS provider.

+The provider is the component that will offer IAAS service to all other components I'll have my own implementation, and instead of my little implementation, you may set a third party IAAS solution as the kytes-iaas-provider:
+* An Openstack Installation
+* An Openstack Installation with Kubernetes inside a tenant.
+* A Kubernetes Installation inside a couple of dumb VirutalBox VMs Plugin IAAS providers like that makes the `kytes-iaas-provider` an "API adapter": it will be implemented as such, exposing one REST API to all other Kytes components, which are not aware of all details of the IAAS provider.
+For insce, provisioning de deployement target

 # kytes-provisioner

 Ce composant peut-être "pluggué"; d'habitude, je "plug" Ansible.